nygenome/lancet/README.md

 The DeBruijn graph representation of a genomic region can be exported to file in [DOT](http://www.graphviz.org/doc/info/lang.html) format using the -A flag.

-**NOTE:** *The following procedure does not scale well when applied to larger graphs.
+**NOTE:** *The following procedure does not scale to larger graphs.
 Please render a graph only to inspect a small genomic region of a few hundred basepairs.
 The -A flag must not be used during regular variant calling over the whole genome.*

 For example the following command: